AstrobioMike/NASA-GeneLab-working/amplicon/GL-DPPD-7104-A.md

 # General processing overview with example code

-> Exact processing code for specific datasets is currently provided with their processed data in the [GeneLab Data Systems (GLDS) repository](https://genelab-data.ndc.nasa.gov/genelab/projects).
+> Exact processing code for specific datasets is available in the [processing-code](https://github.com/AstrobioMike/mock-temp/tree/master/amplicon/processing-code) sub-directory of this repository, as well as being provided with their processed data in the [GeneLab Data Systems (GLDS) repository](https://genelab-data.ndc.nasa.gov/genelab/projects).

 ---